Best Homeowners Insurance 2017

 There are a lot of options when it comes to homeowners insurance.
 We'll help you find the one that's right for you.

-Homeowners insurance is meant to protect your home from damages to the house itself, or to possessions within the home.
-It can also provide liability coverage if someone other than the property owner or renter is injured while on the property, and decides to sue.
-Exceptions to most policies include acts of war and so-called “acts of God”, such as earthquakes, floods or mudslides.
-Additional policies for some of these may be purchased separately.
+Homeowners insurance is meant to protect your home from damages to the house itself, or to possessions within.
+It also provides liability coverage if someone other than the property owner or renter is injured while on the premises.
+Homeowners policies protect dwellings against what are typically referred to in the industry as "perils."
+Some commonly covered perils include theft, lightning, windstorms, etc. Perils generally not covered include acts of war and so-called “acts of God,” such as earthquakes, floods, or mudslides.
+However, supplemental policies for some of these may be purchased separately.

-In the U.S. there are seven forms of homeowners insurance that have become standardized in the industry, ranging from HO1-HO8, which typically cover most scenarios in which damage may occur.
-Some homeowner’s insurance is designed specifically for renters, (HO-4)—this typically only covers possessions inside the home, and isolated events that aren’t included in the owner’s insurance.
+Anyone living in a home should have some form of homeowners insurance.
+However, it is only technically required by the bank when you are still paying off your mortgage.
+Those who own their home outright do not need to purchase homeowners insurance.
+In the U.S., standard homeowners insurance policies are named HO1-HO8, which typically cover most scenarios in which damage may occur.
+Some homeowners insurance is designed specifically for renters, (HO-4)—this generally only covers possessions inside the home, and isolated events that aren’t included in the property owner’s insurance.

-Most homeowner’s insurance policies offer coverage for the main dwelling, other structures (garages, storage sheds, fences, etc), personal property, and loss of use, which typically covers living expenses over and above your regular ones, if you are forced to leave while repairs are being made, or are denied access by a government order.
-Additional property coverage may provide for fire-department service charges, debris removal, property removal, theft or illegal use of credit cards, and building collapse.
+The most important thing to consider when purchasing a policy is how comprehensive you need the coverage to be.
+Most homeowners insurance policies offer coverage for the main dwelling, additional structures on the property (garages, storage sheds, fences, etc), personal property, and loss of use.
+Loss of use coverage pays any living expenses over and above your regular ones if you are forced to leave while repairs are being made, or are denied access by a government order.
+Additional property coverage may provide for fire-department service charges, debris removal, property removal, theft or illegal use of credit cards, and building collapses.

 - Exceptional customer service experience, based on numerous reports